szafranski/RH-access_point/README.md

 /etc/dhcpcd.conf<br/>
 /etc/dnsmasq.conf<br/>

-Check those first - connecting with SSH using external router or plug sd card to Linux PC (or Windows using special drivers - cause Windows can't write any changes to ext4 partitions natively) and manually check those.<br/>
+Check those first - connecting with SSH using external router or plug sd card to Linux PC/VM (or Windows using special drivers - cause Windows can't write any changes to ext4 partitions natively) and manually check those.<br/>
 If you decide to use external router for troubleshooting - after saving the changes in the files, remember to reboot raspberry and unplug ethernet cable immediately.

 The easiest way to make sure those files are configured correctly is: